 The school will continue to use the PickMyKid Safe Smart dismissal program and follow these protocols until further notice.
+The following procedures are done for both regular and 12 pm dismissal days.

 Pre-K and Kindergarten

 - 1. Dismissal for Pre-K and Kindergarten children takes place at 2:15 (for Pre-K) and 2:30 (for Kindergarten).
 Pre-K students will be picked up via car and are dismissed from the Pre-K classrooms.
 Kindergarten children are walked to the Indian Mound gate and parents/guardians may wait there.
 Parents may not pick up "by hand" at the main walk in gate after 2:40 p.m.
 Dismissal for the entire school begins at 2:45 p.m. so the North Lot must be clear at that time. - 2.
 If the child in Pre-K and Kindergarten is part of a car pool, the driver must pick up this child first and return to the car, then drive to the appropriate lot (by last name; see below) to pick up the other children in the car pool.